thedarkwriter/courseware-lms-content/video/package_file_service_LVM.md

 <div class = "lvm-task-number"><p>Task 5:</p></div>

 With the `pasture` gem installed, I can use the `pasture start` command.
-I haven't set up a service to manage this process yet, but I can add an ampersand (`&`) after the command to start it in the background.
+I haven't set up a service to manage this process yet, so I'll run it manually from the command-line and append an ampersand character (`&`) after the command so the process will run in the background.

     pasture start &

-As the process starts, it will write some output to the terminal, but it will not prevent me from entering new commands.
-To get a clean prompt for my next command, I can just hit the `enter` key.
+As the process starts, it writes some output to the terminal, but it won't prevent me from entering new commands.
+To get a clean prompt for my next command, I'll just hit the `enter` key.

 <div class = "lvm-task-number"><p>Task 6:</p></div>

-I use the `curl` command to test the Pasture API.
+I can use the `curl` command to test the API provided by the running Pasture process.
 The request takes two parameters, `string`, which defines the message to be returned, and `character`, which sets the character I want to speak the message.
 By default, the process listens on port 4567.
-Try the following command:

     curl 'localhost:4567/api/v1/cowsay?message=Hello!'

-By default, my message will be spoken by the cow character.
-I want to pass in another parameter to change this.
+By default, my message is the cow character, but I can pass in another parameter to change this.

     curl 'localhost:4567/api/v1/cowsay?message=Hello!&character=elephant'

 <div class = "lvm-task-number"><p>Task 7:</p></div>

-I can experiment with other parameters, if I want.
-When I'm done, I use the `fg` command to foreground the `pasture` process:
+Now that I've taken some time to explore this API, I'll use the `fg` command to foreground the `pasture` process and CTRL-C to stop it:

     fg

-And use the `CTRL-C` key combination to end the process:

 `CTRL-C`

-If `fg` doesn't foreground the process, I can use the `ps` command to find the `pasture` process's PID and use the `kill` command with that PID (e.g. `kill 5983`) to stop the process.

-Once I've stopped the process, I disconnect from the agent node.
+Once I've stopped the process, I'll disconnect from the agent node so I can return to the Puppet master and continue work on my module.

     exit

 ## File

 Packages installed with Puppet often have configuration files that let you customize their behavior.
-I've written the Pasture gem to use a simple configuration file.
-Once you understand the basic concept, it will be easy to extend to more complex configurations.
+I wrote the Pasture gem to use a simple configuration file you can use to configure the default message and character, as well as a few other settings.

+Once you understand the basic concept of managing configuration files with Puppet, you easily expand on this patterh to manage more complex configurations for other packages.

 I already created a `files` directory inside the `pasture` module directory.
 Just like placing manifests inside a module's `manifests` directory allows Puppet